laheavey/Route-Around/README.md

 [See Live Demo Here!](https://mighty-crag-14368.herokuapp.com/)

-Route Around is a web application that showcases modern & historic points of interest located along MN Metro Transit's Green Line lightrail.
-My goal for this project was to create a CRUD, RESTful API that promoted transit ridership, encouraged tourism in the Twin Cities, and helped develop a healthy sense of curiousity for the world around us.
+Route Around is a full-stack web application that showcases modern & historic points of interest located along MN Metro Transit's Green Line.
+My goal for this project was to create an app using REST API architecture that promoted transit ridership, encouraged tourism in the Twin Cities, and helped develop a healthy sense of curiousity for the world around us.

 ### Table of Contents
 - [Approach](#approach)